spectrum-health-systems/TingenTransmorger/docs/man/README.md

 The first time you launch Tingen Transmorger, it does a few setup-type things.

-So go ahead and double-click on the `TingenTransmorger.exe` file.

-You should get a popup that looks like this:
+When you double-click on the `TingenTransmorger.exe` file, you should get a popup that looks like this:

 ![](./Images/LocalDbPathDoesNotExistError.png)

-The "LocalDb path" is the path that the local Transmorger database will be located.
+The **LocalDb path** is the path that the local Transmorger database will be located.
 This can be anywhere you want, and can be different for each end-user.

-By default, the LocalDb path is `AppData/Database`
+By default, the LocalDb path is `AppData/Database`.

+Click **Yes**, and Transmorger will exit.

-If you take a look in the folder where `TingenTransmorger.exe` is, you'll notice there is a new folder named `AppData`.
+Now if you take a look in the folder where `TingenTransmorger.exe` is, you'll notice there is a new folder named `AppData`.
 This is where Transmorger will store various data that it needs to function...including the configuration file.

-# Configuration
+# Configuring Tingen Transmorger

 Not only did Tingen Transmorger create the `AppData` folder...it also created the `AppData/Config` folder *and* the `AppData/Config/transmorger.config` configuration file!

-Let's take a look at that file, and (potentially) make some changes.
+Let's take a look at that file, and make some changes.

 ## The default configuration file